billthefarmer/diary/README.md

 You may add custom styles to the markdown formatting by placing a `styles.css` file in the `Diary/css` folder, which will replace the built in styles file which simply limits the width of images to the page width.
-The simplest way to create a styles file is to write it on a diary page, and then use a file manager to move and rename it.
+Use the built in editor to create a styles file.

 **Caution** - There is no such thing as a markdown syntax error, but syntax errors in a styles file may cause unpredictable results and